 - 1 teaspoon honey or stevia sweetener

-These smoothies all provide valuable antioxidants, electrolytes, and hydration after a good workout, and adding a supplement like RobKellerMD® TransformEFI that contains protein can provide your body with the means to build more, stronger muscle tissue.
-The highly digestible, water soluble whey protein found in TransformEFI is a complete protein–that means it contains each of the nine amino acids every person needs in their diet.
-Besides protein, TransformEFI contains calcium and other trace minerals, as well as important nutrients like theobromine, which helps endurance, and L-theanine, which can improve your memory and mood.
-Get more out of your post-workout snack and help support your continued good health by supplementing with TransformEFI.
+These smoothies all provide valuable antioxidants, electrolytes, and hydration after a good workout, and adding a supplement like Glutathione Rapid Boost, that contains protein which can provide your body with the means to build more, stronger muscle tissue.
+The highly digestible, water soluble whey protein found in GRB is a complete protein–that means it contains each of the nine amino acids every person needs in their diet.